seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Exit Launcelot*

 Alack, what heinous sin is it in me
-To be ashamed to be my father’s child!
+To be ashamed to be my father's child!
 But though I am a daughter to his blood,
 I am not to his manners.
 O Lorenzo,
 If thou keep promise, I shall end this strife,